-is for bold, brave, and big-hearted Bookhug Press, a radically optimistic Canadian independent publisher.
-This is our fall 2019 rights catalogue.
-We hope you're as bewitched by these books as we are.
+\ is for bold, brave, and big-hearted

+Book\hug Press, a radically optimistic

+Canadian independent publisher.

+This is our spring 2020 rights catalogue.

+We hope you're as blown away by these books as we are.

-Bookhug Press is a radically optimistic Canadian independent literary press working at the forefront of contemporary book culture.
-Our mandate is to publish innovative and contemporary books of literary fiction, literary nonfiction, poetry, literature in translation and drama.
-Celebrating adventures in literary publishing since 2004, Bookhug's mission is to publish emerging and established literary writers whose work meaningfully contributes to and reflects contemporary culture and society.
+Book\hug Press is a radically optimistic Canadian independent literary publisher working at the forefront of contemporary book culture.
+We publish innovative and contemporary books of literary fiction, literary nonfiction, poetry, literature in translation and drama.
+Celebrating adventures in literary publishing since 2004, Book\hug publishes emerging and established literary writers whose work meaningfully contributes to and reflects contemporary culture and society.
 We seek to acquire books that are bold, innovative and take risks; work that feels necessary and urgent.
 We believe in writing that challenges and pushes at the boundaries of cultural expectations.

-Bookhug Press 260 Ryding Avenue Toronto, Ontario M6N 1H5 Canada bookhugpress.ca Jay Millar, Co-Publisher jay@bookhugpress.ca +1 416 994 5804 Hazel Millar, Co-Publisher hazel@bookhugpress.ca +1 416 994 1891
+Book\hug Press 401 Richmond Street, Suite 350 Toronto, Ontario M5V 3A8 Canada bookhugpress.ca Jay Millar, Co-Publisher jay@bookhugpress.ca +1 416 994 5804 Hazel Millar, Co-Publisher hazel@bookhugpress.ca +1 416 994 1891

-Canadian Distributor: UTP Distribution Services 5201 Dufferin Street Toronto, Ontario M3H 5T8 Canada 1 800 565 9523 utpbooks@utpress.utoronto.ca U.S. Distributor: Small Press Distribution 1341 Seventh Street Berkeley, California 94710-1409 USA 1 800 869 7553 spd@spdbooks.org Rights Agent Kelvin Kong, K2 Literary kelvin@k2literary.com k2literary.com FICTION I Can't Get You Out of My Mind by Marianne Apostolides Symphony No. 3 by Chris Eaton Coconut Dreams by Derek Mascarenhas
+Canadian Distributor: UTP Distribution Services 5201 Dufferin Street Toronto, Ontario M3H 5T8 Canada 1 800 565 9523 utpbooks@utpress.utoronto.ca U.S. Distributor: Small Press Distribution 1341 Seventh Street Berkeley, California 94710-1409 USA 1 800 869 7553 spd@spdbooks.org Rights Agent Kelvin Kong, K2 Literary kelvin@k2literary.com k2literary.com FICTION I Can't Get You Out of My Mind by Marianne Apostolides The Handsome Man by Brad Casey You Are Eating An Orange.
+You Are Naked. by Aaron Tang Symphony No. 3 by Chris Eaton Coconut Dreams by Derek Mascarenhas